 One other fun thing that Norm does is put the rainbow sash onto the Harvey Milk statue and allow the couple to take their photo with him.
 Harvey Milk is a hero especially within the gay community and so this adds an extra little special Touch to the wedding ceremony.
 Diana and Jessica’s small group of friends were very happy to watch their ceremony be performed and applauded when the couple did their first kiss.
 The photo below features this Sash on the statue.
 Thanks to Norm!

 San Francisco City Hall Final Photos and Follow Up

-Some sort of Celebration picture as the couple walks out of the building is always appropriate at this time and makes for a nice ending to their perfect wedding day.
+Some sort of wedding celebration picture as the couple walks out of City Hall is always appropriate at this time and makes for a nice ending to their perfect wedding day.
 In some cases we also include photos of their guests in front of the sign if they are still in attendance at this point.
 The last thing we do with our couple is remind them how long it will take to receive the final edited photos and offer them some 24-hour previews if they so desire.
-All of our couples who request previews will usually receive about seven or eight edited photos emailed to them within 24 hours.
+All of our couples who request previews will usually receive about 10 edited photos emailed to them within 24 hours.
 These photos will be lower resolution then the final photos will be to save space when emailing.

 Final Thoughts on LGBTQ Wedding Photography at SF City Hall